AjjMC/Void-Chains/datapacks/ajjgui/README.md

 ## Fixed GUI Widgets

-Each of the above widgets can be made to stay on display if the GUI page is changed.
+Each of the above widgets can be made to stay on display when the GUI page is changed.
 This is done by setting the ``ajjgui.Fixed`` NBT tag to ``1b``.
 If a *scrollbutton* is made fixed, its widgets also obtain this property.

-### Example
+#### Example

 A *button* staying fixed in its slot when the GUI page is changed: